Quality of programme portfolios

 For each board period, the University shall conduct a strategic review of the entire programme portfolio, based on needs of the region, national guidelines and international trends.
 This review shall assess to what extent the programme of study contributes to solving social challenges, meets the strategic goals of HVL, and provide an overview of the quality of the programme of study and its economic sustainability.

 The University Board shall adopt a model as a foundation for the assessments.
-The Vice-Rector for Education is responsible for conducting a periodic evaluation of the programme portfolio in accordance with process descriptions.
-This includes ensuring participation from the academic environment, as well as the community and work life.
+The Pro-Rector for Education is responsible for conducting a periodic evaluation of the programme portfolio in accordance with adopted guidelines.
+This includes ensuring participation from the academic environment, and from the community and labour market.

 Annual assessment of the quality of the programme portfolio